Erica Rutherford: Career

-In 1959 Rutherford met Australian-born artist Gail Turner and the couple moved to Ibiza, Spain.
-There Rutherford concentrated on painting and exhibited widely throughout Europe.
-At this time Rutherford's artwork started receiving significant recognition with a series of solo exhibits at London's Leicester Galleries.
-Briefly returning to England in 1964, Rutherford taught painting at the West Surrey College of Art in Farnham, but soon the couple went back to Spain where in 1966 their daughter Susana was born.
+In 1959, Rutherford met Australian-born artist Gail Turner and the couple moved to Ibiza, Spain.
+Rutherford concentrated on painting and exhibited widely throughout Europe.
+At this time, Rutherford's artwork started receiving significant recognition with a series of solo exhibits at London's Leicester Galleries.
+Briefly returning to England in 1964, Rutherford taught painting at the West Surrey College of Art in Farnham, but soon the couple went back to Spain, where in 1966, their daughter Susana was born.

-The family returned to London in 1967, but being unable to find a job in local art schools Rutherford decided to move to the United States.
+The family returned to London in 1967, but being unable to find a job in local art schools, Rutherford decided to move to the United States.
 Rutherford started teaching at the Louisville School of Art in Kentucky in 1968, and by 1969 was a visiting professor at West Virginia University.
-In 1971, Rutherford became Associate Professor in the Art Department at the University of Missouri in Columbia.
+In 1971, Rutherford became associate professor in the Art Department at the University of Missouri in Columbia, Missouri.

-In 1975 Rutherford legally separated from Gail and then adopted the name Erica.
+In 1975, Rutherford legally separated from Gail and then adopted the name Erica.
 She underwent gender affirming surgery during 1976 in St. Louis, Missouri.

 After the surgery, Rutherford moved to Canada taking temporary teaching positions at the University of Guelph and Sheridan College in Ontario.
-In 1985 she settled in Prince Edward Island purchasing a property in Pinette.
+In 1985, she settled in Prince Edward Island purchasing a property in Pinette.
 Eventually, her ex-wife Gail returned to live with her as a life partner and friend.
-In 1987 they opened an art studio and an artist's retreat at their Pinette property.
+In 1987, they opened an art studio and an artist's retreat at their Pinette property.

-Upon moving to Prince Edward Island, Rutherford started illustrating children's books such as The Owl and the Pussycat (1986).
-In following years she also wrote and illustrated two humour books, Yoga for Cats (1987) and Dance for Cats (1988).
-In 1994 her children's book An Island Alphabet was published.
+Rutherford started illustrating children's books such as The Owl and the Pussycat (1986).
+In following years, she also wrote and illustrated two humour books, Yoga for Cats (1987) and Dance for Cats (1988).
+In 1994, her children's book An Island Alphabet was published.

-In 1993 Rutherford published her autobiography, Nine Lives: The Autobiography of Erica Rutherford, in which she discusses what she described as gender dysphoria.
+In 1993, Rutherford published her autobiography, Nine Lives: The Autobiography of Erica Rutherford, in which she discusses what she described as gender dysphoria.
 In the book, she also documented the details of her first visit to Prince Edward Island in 1970 that in 1985 became her permanent home.

-Rutherford had a great influence on Prince Edward Island art community.
+Rutherford had a great influence on the Prince Edward Island art community.
 She acted as a formal and informal mentor for many in the community.
-In 1991 she held the first print-maker's workshop attracting the best artists in the country.
-Eventually it led to formation of Printmaker's Council of the P.E.I.
+In 1991, she held the first print-maker's workshop attracting the best artists in the country.
+Eventually it led to the formation of the Printmaker's Council of the P.E.I association.

-In 1999 Rutherford was admitted to the Royal Canadian Academy of Arts.
-In 2001 she received Father Adrien Arsenault Senior Arts Award.
+In 1999, Rutherford was admitted to the Royal Canadian Academy of Arts.
+In 2001, she received Father Adrien Arsenault Senior Arts Award.
+Her last show Enigmatic Whispers, was held at the Confederation Centre Art Gallery in Charlottetown in 2006.

+Erica Rutherford died on 11 April 2008 in Charlottetown, Prince Edward Island, at the age of 85.

-Her last show Enigmatic Whispers was held at the Confederation Centre Art Gallery in Charlottetown in 2006.
-A scholarship in her name was awarded by the University of Prince Edward Island.
+A scholarship in her name is awarded by the University of Prince Edward Island.
 A current bursary in her name is offered by the Confederation Centre of the Arts.

-Erica Rutherford died on 11 April 2008 in Charlottetown, Prince Edward Island, at the age of 85.